United States Department of Veterans Affairs Police: Late 20th Century

 After 1970, violent criminal offenses increased on VA grounds and change was imminent for its police force.
 Guards were elevated to full police status and their training and responsibilities increased.
 VA police were provided with a weapon: mace.

 Afterwards, police batons were added and a VA Police training center was established in North Little Rock, Arkansas, to standardize their training.

 During the 1980s, a number of incidents took the lives of four unarmed VA police officers and several other VA personnel, resulting in further changes.
 Training requirements and program oversight again increased.
 In 1989, after the Veterans Administration became the Department of Veterans Affairs, the Police and Security Service reorganized as the Office of Security and Law Enforcement (OSCLE).
 Required training hours for VA police increased from 40 hours in the 1970s to 160 hours by 1992.

 Arming with firearms

-In 1992, VA considered arming its police force for the time.
+In 1992, VA considered arming its police force for the first time.
 Three years later, Secretary Jesse Brown directed development of a pilot program to arm VA police at no more than six facilities.
 The following year, a directive and handbook were written.

 The Firearm Training Unit of the FBI Academy reviewed VA's firearm training plans and determined that it met or exceeded Federal law enforcement requirements.
 In September 1996, North Chicago VA Medical Center became the first facility to arm its police officers, followed by Richmond, Bronx, West Los Angeles, and Chicago (West Side).
 The pilot program proved successful, so around 1998, Secretary Togo West expanded the arming of VA police at a rate of about 16 sites per year.